-- Additional chromosome abnormalities in the CML cells
+- Presence of additional chromosomal abnormalities in CML cells

 In the accelerated phase, the number of CML cells grow faster and cause symptoms such as fatigue, fever, weight loss and an enlarged spleen.
 If untreated, accelerated phase CML will eventually transform to blast phase CML.

 Blast Phase (Also Called "Blast Crisis Phase").
 The blast phase appears and behaves like acute myeloid leukemia.